 Many of us forget that the children of today are the future of tomorrow and in order to provide a secure future, we must work together to ensure every child’s right to an education is fulfilled.
 All children are entitled to an education and should be granted the opportunity to acquire the life skills they need to prosper.

 Participating in child sponsorship can ensure that not only the child but their whole family has the possibility of a prosperous future, where the skills they learn can be utilised in driving the community forward.

 Spreading knowledge is highly rewarded in Islam and as Muslims, we are responsible for sharing the correct knowledge of Islam and inviting others into the faith.
 If you disclose just one correct religious fact to another human being, and that individual follows your advice and shares your knowledge with someone new, you are gaining reward every step of the way.

 In the same way, teaching someone how to recite the Holy Qur’an is something which will bring you continuous reward even after you die, as every time that person recites the Holy Qur’an, or in turn, teaches someone else the Holy Qur’an, you are benefitting from the rewards for each of those people.

 We often take the simplest necessities of life for granted - has it crossed our minds what we would do without access to clean water?
 It would, in fact, put a complete halt to our entire lives in terms of health, not to mention sanitation.

 Today, there are many millions of people around the world who have very little or absolutely no access to clean, safe drinking water.
-You could donate towards an Islamic charity campaign such as the Muslim Aid Water and Sanitation Programme which aims to provide those in need with access to clean, safe, hygienic water by building water wells and hand pumps.
+You could donate towards an Islamic charity campaign such as the which aims to provide those in need with access to clean, safe, hygienic water by building water wells and hand pumps.